agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

   * **Aggressive vs. Conservative Recognition:** Be wary of companies that recognize revenue too aggressively.
 For example, a company might ship goods to a distributor at the end of a quarter and recognize revenue, even if the distributor has the right to return the goods.
 This is a red flag.
   * **Disclosures are Key:** Always read the revenue recognition policy in the notes to the financial statements.
 It provides crucial details about the company's accounting choices.
-  * **Exam Tip:** The CFA exam will likely test your understanding of the five-step model and its application to different scenarios.
+  * **<mark>EXAM TIP:</mark>:** The CFA exam will likely test your understanding of the five-step model and its application to different scenarios.
 Be prepared to identify the correct timing of revenue recognition.
 The distinction between recognizing revenue at a point in time versus over time is a common exam topic.

 -----